Home

 If the other parent consents to the change of name, a Consent for Change of Name Minor Children, Florida Supreme Court Approved Family Law Form 12.982(d), should be filed.

 Alternatively, you can use our Petition Preparer service.
-We can create a custom Answer to Name Change form to your specifications for as little as $20.00 and have it filled out for you, too!
+We can create a custom Answer to Name Change form to your specifications and have it filled out for you, too!
 Just ask us for a free quote.

 Above all, be sure to attend the court hearing so that you can again state your reasons for denying consent to the proposed name change.
 If you cannot travel from out of state to Florida to attend the hearing, you can file a Motion for Telephonic Hearing prior to the hearing date.